 About eggs.
 If you have a concern about incorporating raw eggs into a dish, substitute whipped cream.
 Either way, the final result is fantabulous.

 Marsala wine is traditionally used in Tiramisu.
 If you want to express your creative side, substitute Kahlua, Sambuca, brandy or port wine.
-You may omit liqueur if serving to kids or non-drinkers.
+You may omit liqueur if serving this cake to kids or non-drinkers.

 Texture, as they say, makes or breaks your Tiramisu.
 It should not be too hard or too soft, but just right.
 For a perfect consistency, don’t dip the Savoiardi, instead, lightly roll the ladyfingers in espresso mixture.